AmplitudeAudio/sdk/docs/content/docs/project-setup/10-switch-container.md

 `FadeTransitionSettings` `required`

-The fade transition to apply on the sound object when one all of the assigned states becomes inactive.
+The fade transition to apply on the sound object when one all the assigned states becomes inactive.
 It takes as value a [FadeTransitionSettings] object.

 ### gain